arctic-hen7/tribble-bot/README.md

 ```

-This creates a new workflow called *Tribble* that will run whenever a new issue is opened on your repository, and then it'll run the `triage` job, which just invokes the Tribble bot, parsing it an access token so that it can add labels to issues.
+This creates a new workflow called *Tribble* that will run whenever a new issue is opened on your repository, and then it'll run the `triage` job, which just invokes the Tribble bot, providing an access token to it so it can add labels to issues.

 ## Explanation